Powerlearnproject/se-day1-assignment-Mal-Raven/README.md

 Answer: Vague Prompt- How to Plant Yam
         Improved Prompt- Step by step process on how to cultivate yam in Nigeria during Harmattan season

-        Explanation: The improved prompt is more effective because it focuses
+        Explanation: The improved prompt is more effective because it focuses the enquiry on a geographical area having a particular            weather condition which will enable the response to be more elaborate on the given prompt